 I want to remind myself and the readers that you did all this as a part-time thing to pay off the mortgage early.
 You’re trying to fill up a fifteen-hour gap in your day.
 You want to earn a few extra dollars to put into the mortgage.
 That’s how you were thinking about it when you stepped into it.

 I was still working part-time for the other job, too, while I was doing this.

 When you stepped into it, did you have a feeling like this is going to be more than part-time?
 Were you still thinking, “We’ll see how it goes?”

-We wanted it to be professional but I was thinking, “We’ll see how it goes.”
+We wanted it to be professional, but I was thinking, “We’ll see how it goes.”
 I laugh a little bit because I remember I sat down to have a conversation with my leader, her name was Kim, at the organization I was working at.
 She knew before I knew that I needed to not work part-time for her.
-She was like, “Mel, I know you’re not going to have time.
+She was like, “Mel; I know you’re not going to have time.
 This thing has taken off like crazy.
 You’re not going to have time.”
-My heart wanted to help her and the organization but she had seen enough that she knew that I wasn’t going to have time and she was right.
-I would not have had time if I would have stayed.
+My heart wanted to help her and the organization, but she had seen enough that she knew that I wasn’t going to have time, and she was right.
+I would not have had time if I had stayed.

 How long did it take?
 You had a little bit of runway.
 You got day one.
 Walk us through from there.
 On day one, you had five contracts set up.

 I built a website.
 I built a Facebook page.
 I finalized the logo.
 I started to grassroots market myself on Facebook.
 Leading up to day one, I had already put the word out there.
 That’s how I was able to have the five people in the pipeline ready to go.
 I went from there.